Dynamic-Book/DyboApp/README.md

 # Introduction

 The cash register is a boring computer designed for efficiency.
-The Dynabook, both software and hardware, wants to bring this efficiency to teachers and students to manage their job of teaching and learning.
+The Dybo, both software and hardware, wants to bring this efficiency to teachers and students to manage their job of teaching and learning.

-The Dynabook App is the main user application of the Dynabook device.
+The DyboApp is the main user application of the Dybo device.
 It is through this app that teachers and students interact the most.
 Its features are interconnected to maximize user comfort and to save time.
 It anticipates the needs of the user according to their